gemini3d/gemini3d/README.md

 2)  average state parameter output - species averaged temperature and velocity; electron density.
 Probably best for most uses
 3)  density only output - only electron density output.
 Best for high-res instability runs where only the density is needed and the output cadence is high

-The organization of the data in the MATLAB/octave workspace, after a single frame is loaded (via 'loadframe.m'), is as follows (MKSA units throughout):
+The organization of the data in the Matlab workspace, after a single frame is loaded (via 'loadframe.m'), is as follows (MKSA units throughout):

 ### Time variables: